 As the company seeks to improve the user experience in the face-to-face environment, contactless payments or tap to pay, which is the process of tapping a contactless card or mobile device on a terminal to make a payment, has emerged as a preferred way to pay among consumers in many countries around the world.
-Tap to pay adoption is growing and many consumers have come to expects touchless payment experiences.
+Tap to pay adoption is growing and many consumers have come to expect touchless payment experiences.

 Click to Pay

-Visa Direct is Visa's global, real-time payments network that helps facilitate the fast delivery of funds directly to eligible cards and bank accounts around the world.
-Visa Direct leverages Visa’s infrastructure to enable different transaction types and new money flows between parties for a wide range of use cases, such as P2P payments and account-to-account transfers, business and government payouts to individuals and small businesses, merchant settlements and refunds.
+Visa Direct is part of Visa's strategy beyond C2B payments and helps facilitate the delivery of funds to eligible cards, deposit accounts and digital wallets across more than 190 countries and territories.
+Visa Direct supports multiple use cases, such as P2P payments and account-to-account transfers, business and government payouts to individuals or small businesses, merchant settlements and refunds.

-Visa Business Solutions
+Visa Commercial Solutions

 Value Added Services

 Visa DPS is one of the largest issuer processors of Visa debit transactions in the world.
 In addition to multi-network transaction processing, Visa DPS also provides a wide range of value added services, including fraud mitigation, dispute management, data analytics, campaign management, a suite of digital solutions and contact center services.
-The company's capabilities in API-based issuer processing solutions, like DPS Forward, allow its clients to create new payments use cases and provide them with modular capabilities for digital payments.
+The company's capabilities in API-based issuer processing solutions, like DPS Forward, allow the company's clients to create new payments use cases and provide them with modular capabilities for digital payments.

 In addition, Visa provides secure, reliable services for merchants and acquirers that reduce friction and drive acceptance.
 Examples include Global Urban Mobility, which supports transit operators to accept Visa contactless payments in addition to closed-loop payment solutions; and Visa Account Updater, which provides updated account information for merchants to help strengthen customer relationships and retention.
 Visa also offers dispute management services, including a network-agnostic solution from Verifi that enables merchants to prevent and resolve disputes with a single connection.